 Not yet – but stay tuned!

-Are you involved with Aboriginal communities on or off campus?
+Are you involved with Indigenous communities on or off campus?

 I’m a member-at-large on the executive team of the Canadian Society for Circumpolar Health (CSCH).
 The organization’s mandate is to improve the health of circumpolar people, including Inuit people.
 As an Inuit person residing in the south, working with CSCH is important to me because it allows me to remain connected to my heritage, my people, and the current issues Inuit face, in a way that is relevant to my career interests and skill set.